project-flogo/flogo-web/CONTRIBUTING.md

 - `yarn test <package-name>` to run all unit tests in a specific package.
 For example `yarn test plugins-flow-client`
 - `yarn build server` to build the server app (will output to `dist/apps/server`)
 - `yarn build client` to build the client app (will output to `dist/apps/client`)

+> :info: We're using [Nx - Extensible Dev Tools for Monorepos](https://nrwl.io/nx/overview) for most our tasks/commands.
+Nx provides options to the previous commands that can enable more advanced workflows, check out their [documentation](https://nx.dev/angular/api/home) for more information.

 ## Style guide and code conventions